-Kylie Jenner Not Over Jordyn Woods & Tristan Thompson Cheating Scandal, Per ‘Us’
+Kylie Jenner Not Over Jordyn Woods & Tristan Thompson Cheating Scandal, Per ‘Us Weekly’

-Kylie Jenner is reportedly not over the drama caused by her best friend, Jordyn Woods, after she allegedly hooked up with Khloe Kardashian’s boyfriend, Tristan Thompson, in February.
+Kylie Jenner is reportedly not over the drama caused by her best friend, Jordyn Woods after she allegedly hooked up with Khloe Kardashian’s boyfriend, Tristan Thompson, in February.

-According to Us Weekly, Kylie Jenner is still dealing with the aftermath of Jordyn Woods’ betrayal, and isn’t over the shock that it gave her to find out that her best friend would disrespect her own sister, Khloe Kardashian, in such a way.
+According to Us Weekly, Jenner is still dealing with the aftermath of Woods’ betrayal and isn’t over the shock that it gave her to find out that her best friend would disrespect her own sister, Khloe Kardashian, in such a way.

 “Kylie was devastated by the news about Jordyn and still isn’t over the situation.
 Even though she’s out and about with friends like Heather [Sanders] and spending time with her team like Ariel [Tejada], they aren’t the same as Jordyn and not her ‘best friend,'” an insider told the magazine.